 We’ve put together a list of the best lenders offering loans with special perks for the military community.

 To give you an idea of what interest rates you can expect here’s are some typical rates for each loan type:

 Best mortgage loans for the military

 USAA offers a suite of financial services: from banking to insurance to loans.

 The lender offers both conventional and VA loans.
 With a conventional loan, you need at least a 5% down payment and a 620 credit score.
 But with a VA loan, no down payment is required, and you don’t need to meet any credit requirements.

-The only catch to the VA loan is the funding fee, which can range from 1.25% to 3.3% of the loan amount.
+The only catch to the VA loan is the funding fee, ranging from 1.25% to 3.3% of the loan amount.
 But if you’re entitled to service-connected disability payments, you don’t have to pay the fee.

 The VA loan also doesn’t require private mortgage insurance.
-Conventional loans, on the other hand, require insurance unless you make a down payment of 20% or more.
+On the other hand, conventional loans require insurance unless you make a down payment of 20% or more.